shockz-offsec/shockz-offsec/README.md

 - Always researching new technologies that I find interesting
 - I'm looking to collaborate on any project.
-- Currently preparing the OSCP.
+- Currently working on OSCP.
 - Certificates: eJPT

 ## Fav Tech